huangzehao/caffe-vdsr/README.md

 This is an implementation of ["Accurate Image Super-Resolution Using Very Deep Convolutional Networks"](http://cv.snu.ac.kr/research/VDSR/) (CVPR 2016 Oral Paper) in caffe.

 ## Instruction
-VDSR (Very Deep network for Super-Resolution) is an end-to-end network with 20 convolution layers for single image super-resolution.
+VDSR (Very Deep network for Super-Resolution) is an end-to-end network with 20 convolutional layers for single image super-resolution.
 The performance of VDSR is better than other state-of-the-art SISR methods, such as [SRCNN](http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html), [A+](http://www.vision.ee.ethz.ch/~timofter/ACCV2014_ID820_SUPPLEMENTARY/) and [CSCN](http://www.ifp.illinois.edu/~dingliu2/iccv15/) ([My implementation of CSCN](https://github.com/huangzehao/SCN_Matlab)).

 ## Dependencies
 ### Train